RealCyberTalks/networking/module.md

   ![This is the process picture](forthscene.png)

   <h4>
-    Now pc1 has sent the message back to pc0, which means from now on, they can communicate freely without any issues.
-This is how it looks like behind the shadows:
+    Now pc0 and the switch have learned where pc1 lives through its mac address.
+From now on, the ARP message is useless because pc0 and pc1 are friends, both of them know where they each live, which means they are now free to communicate with each other without any issues.
+All of this is happening within seconds, but we just slowed down the progress so it becomes easier.
+This is how it actaully looks like behind the scenes:

   ![This is the process picture](ping.png)